kuglatec/chess-engine/README.md

 tested with gcc on gentoo 6.9.10

 # dependencies
-no additional dependencies aside from gnulibc, math, type, string, and stdio are needed (it compiles on any modern GNU/linux system)
+no additional dependencies aside from gnulibc, math, ctype, string, and stdio are needed (it compiles on any modern GNU/linux system)